 It might be about finding contemporary resonance from this pioneering time of invention, in our world of instant communication technology.
-Or you might be interested in unlocking these objects through the story of the Titanic radio operators, or the opera singer making the first wireless entertainment broadcast.
+You might be interested in the human connections that radio still offers today.
+Or you might be unlocking these objects through the story of the Titanic radio operators, or the opera singer making the first wireless entertainment broadcast.

 We would like to tell a visual story with these objects that helps people go beyond their appearance and engage with their world changing impact.
 There is a limit to what we can do in our gallery space with static displays and limited layers of interpretation.
-Online, we would like for you to animate these objects in a way that we can't achieve in our usual space - for example, stylistically adding graphic annotation/layers, and other artistic approaches or treatments of the photographic images you capture.
+Online, we would like to commission images of these objects that tell their story in a way that we can't achieve in our physical space - for example, stylistically adding graphic annotation, illustration, or applying other artistic approaches or photography treatments to capturing the images.